-If you wear a hard hat most days, you probably know the feeling… you take it off at knock-off and your hair is flat, frizzy, breaking around the edges, or doing things you definitely didn’t sign up for.
+If you wear a hard hat most days, you probably know the feeling.
+You take it off at knock-off and your hair is flat, frizzy, breaking around the edges, or doing things you definitely did not sign up for.
+Yep, that is hard hat hair.
+And no, it is not just a bad hair day.

-It’s what happens when hair is put under the same pressure, friction and heat for hours on end, shift after shift.
+It is what happens when hair is put under the same pressure, friction and heat for hours on end, shift after shift.
+So let's break down why it happens, and more importantly, what actually helps.

 Hard hats are built to protect your head, not your hair.
-The damage comes from a combination of small things that add up over time…
+The damage comes from a combination of small things that add up over time.

-1. Friction: the silent hair killer
+Friction: the silent hair killer

 Every head turn, nod and movement causes your hair to rub against the hard hat suspension and inner band.
-Over a long shift and countless days/weeks of wear, that constant rubbing weakens the hair.
+Over a long shift and countless days of wear, that constant rubbing weakens the hair.
+The result?
+Short, broken hairs, usually right where the hat sits.

-2. Pressure points doing their thing
+Pressure points doing their thing

 The suspension harness presses into the same spots all day.
 That pressure flattens hair, stresses the roots and contributes to thinning or breakage at the hairline and crown.

-3. Heat you can’t escape
+Heat you cannot escape

-4. Sweat + hair = not a great combo
+Sweat and hair: not a great combo

-5. Same spots, every day
+Same spots, every day

 - Short, broken hairs along the hairline